laravel/docs/helpers.md

 <a name="method-number-spell"></a>
 #### `Number::spell()` {.collection-method}

-The `Number::spell` method helps transforms numbers into words:
+The `Number::spell` method transforms the given number into a string of words:

     use Illuminate\Support\Number;